Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 Containers with PyTorch provided in local software stacks (e.g., the CSC software stack) may be build differently with different wrapper scripts so instructions on this page may not apply to those.

+For more information on AI on LUMI, you can also check the [LUMI AI Guide](https://github.com/Lumi-supercomputer/LUMI-AI-Guide).

 ## Module and wrapper scripts